TAFEP Hero 2024 Nov Dec

 "This personalised approach will foster a stronger sense of individual ownership and empowerment in managing one's well-being regardless of an employee's physical location."

 Additionally, employee wellness is now viewed holistically.
-Prioritising the importance of mental health and wellbeing, is as critical as their physical health.
-By anticipating a greater focus on mental wellbeing initiatives, companies can create a supportive work environment and bolster their overall talent management efforts.
+Prioritising the importance of mental health and wellbeing, is as critical as their physical health, Tan says.
+In that vein, by anticipating a greater focus on mental wellbeing initiatives, companies can create a supportive work environment and bolster their overall talent management efforts.

 All in all, it was further affirmed that a commitment to mental health will not only benefit employees, but also contribute to the overall success of the organisation in the long run.
-In the words of Sir Richard Branson,
+Tan cites the words of Sir Richard Branson:

 "If you take care of your people, they will take care of your business."